BiFrust/bifrust.github.io/_docs/04-adding-connector.md

 <img src="/assets/images/connectors.png" alt="Unblock Installer" width="750" height="450"/>

-**Options:**
+1. **Scan:** rescan a connector to update the app database with updated inventory of files and folders.
-1. Scan: rescan a connector to update the app database with updated inventory of files and folders.
+2. **Details:** provides details on the provisioned connector and rename it.
-2. Details: provides details on the provisioned connector and rename it.
+3. **Reconnect:** reconnect if the connector is in disconnected state.
+This may occur if the underlying credentials have changed or underlying directories have been deleted.
-3. Delete: This will delete the connector and all connected jobs.
+4. **Delete:** This will delete the connector and all connected tasks.

 #### Connector Details